eagle-io/docs/source/topics/account_management/notifications/index.rst

 	.. image:: account_notification_limits.jpg
 		:scale: 70 %

-The account owner will receive an Email from the system when the total number of SMS sent within the current billing period gets close to the selected limit.
-Another Email will be sent when the limit is reached and no further notification SMS's will be sent until the next billing period.
+The account owner will receive an email from the system when the total number of SMS sent within the current billing period gets close to the selected limit.
+Another email will be sent when the limit is reached and no further notification SMS will be sent until the next billing period.

+.. only:: not latex

+    |

 .. _management-notifications-categories:

 Notification Categories
 -----------------------

-Notification Categories provide a mechanism for users to filter the notifications they receive from a Node they are subscribed to.
+Notification Categories provide a mechanism for users to filter the notifications they receive from a node they have subscribed to.
 All Nodes, States and/or Alarms that provide a Notification option require a Category to be specified.
 Users must individually select the categories in each Workspace they would like to receive notifications for.
 See :ref:`Notification Preferences <user-notification-preferences>` for full details.

-Add, rename and remove categories as necessary.
+Add, rename and remove categories as needed for your organization.

 .. raw:: latex